martinling/rust-inplace-sketch/README.md

-2. An expression of type `T` can be converted to `inplace T` at compile time, if the compiler can see how to safely construct the result of that expression inplace where later used.
+2. An expression of type `T` can be converted to `inplace T` at compile time, if the compiler can see how to safely construct the result of that expression in-place where later used.

 Thus, writing a function that returns `inplace T` does not require any special syntax or style, only a suitable expression of type `T`: